Balloon Fight: 1-player/2-player game

-Defeat all of the enemies on screen to clear the stage.
+In this mode, players have to defeat all of the enemies on screen to clear the stage.
 This mode can be played alone or co-operatively with a second player.
 Each player starts with three extra lives.
-The 3DS Balloon Fight port comes with the Download Play option, that allows you to play along with a friend that has another 3DS system.
+The 3DS Balloon Fight port comes with the Download Play option, that allows player to play along with a friend that has another 3DS system.

 Enemy Balloon Fighters float around the screen and the player must hit their balloons to defeat them.
 The enemy can also fall into the water or be eaten by the fish while flying close to the water's surface.
 If an enemy is defeated or falls into the water, a bubble will rise up the screen which can be hit for extra points.
 As play progresses through the stages, the number of enemies and platforms increases.

-Every three stages is a bonus stage, where the goal is to burst all of the balloons that float up the screen from the chimneys at the bottom.
+In every three stages there is a bonus stage, where the goal is to burst all of the balloons that float up the screen from the chimneys at the bottom.

 Balloon Trip

-A single-player game where the goal is to avoid the lightning sparks and collect the balloons, aiming to move up the ranks and compete for the high score.
+Ballon Trip is a single-player game where the goal is to avoid the lightning sparks and collect the balloons, aiming to move up the ranks and compete for the high score.
 The player starts with one life.